Carbon monoxide is a dangerous gas produced when heating systems are

 - Be alert for the symptoms of carbon monoxide poisoning.

-- Install and maintain carbon monoxide alarms and replace them every five years.
+- Install and maintain carbon monoxide alarms and replace every five years.

 - Never operate internal combustion engines indoors.